keplerlab/enhant/docs/source/index.rst

 That is what enhan(t) is all about.
-By leveraging existing web based meeting solutions and providing a Chrome extension, the user is able to now take a bookmark to mark an important moment and what was spoken in the last 10 seconds, take screenshot of the tab with a single click and still provide the flexibility of taking manual notes.
+By leveraging existing web based meeting solutions and providing a Chrome extension, the user is able to now take a bookmark to mark an important moment, take screenshot of the tab with a single click and still provide the flexibility of taking manual notes by hand-typing it or using their voice.
 All of these come along with when these actions were taken, so that at a later point of time, this data could be overlaid on top of a meeting recording to provide a lot more context to the important parts of the meeting.
 This